Bitcoin (BTC) price prediction 2022-2040

-Cryptocurrency began to attract criticism.
-There was discussion about regulation or bans by governments.
+The cryptocurrency began to attract criticism, and there was discussion about regulation or bans by governments.
 The bear market drove down the price of Bitcoin in 2018 to $3,200 by mid-December.

 Bitcoin price prediction 2019

-After spending 2018 being mauled by the bears, Bitcoin went through a period of recuperation in 2019.
-The first cryptocurrency regained over 65% of market share and rose in price until June when it reached its 2019 high of $13,275.
+After spending 2018 getting mauled by the bears, Bitcoin went through a period of recuperation in 2019.
+The first cryptocurrency regained over 65% of its market share and rose in price until June, when it reached its 2019 high of $13,275.

 To get an overview of future predictions for Bitcoin, we'll look at the latest views of the most famous traders, business leaders and authors in the crypto space.

 Tom Lee is a crypto trading expert who worked at JP Morgan before co-founding Fundstrat, where he works as head of research.
 In a recent interview, he was asked about his thoughts about Bitcoin's price, and it was heavily optimistic, to say the least.